-By the age of 30 however the patient typically experiences pain from their hip and they often seek medical evaluation and an X-ray discloses the abnormality (acetabular dysplasia).
+Between the age of 20-30 however the patient may typically experience pain from their hip and they often seek medical evaluation and an X-ray discloses the abnormality (acetabular dysplasia).
 Other patients may have been treated for hip problems as an infant or child.

-Acetabular dysplasia is often also associated with abnormalities in the shape of the upper femur which may contribute to the patient's hip symptoms.
+Acetabular dysplasia may also be associated with abnormalities in the shape of the upper femur which may contribute to the patient's hip symptoms.

-Acetabular dysplasia is associated with an abnormally high stress on the outer edge (rim) of the acetabulum which leads to degeneration of the articular cartilage (arthritis).
-It is also possible for breakdown of the acetabular labrum (rim cartilage of the acetabulum) or a fatigue fracture of the rim of the acetabulum to occur as a result of this rim overload.
+Acetabular dysplasia is associated with an abnormally high stress on the outer edge (rim) of the acetabulum which leads to degeneration of the articular cartilage (arthritis) and tearing of the labrum (rim cartilage).
+It is also possible for a fatigue fracture of the rim of the acetabulum to occur as a result of this rim overload.
 Any one or a combination of these conditions can cause hip pain sufficient for the patient to seek medical evaluation and treatment.

 Periacetabular Osteotomy (PAO) is a surgical treatment for acetabular dysplasia that preserves and enhances the patient's own hip joint rather than replacing it with an artificial part.
 The goal is to alleviate the patient's pain, restore function, and maximize the functional life of their dysplastic hip.

-Other subtle changes typically also occur.
-Anterior coverage may increase.
-Also the shortening of the extremity and lateralization of the joint which are often a part of acetabular dysplasia can also be improved.
 Individual cases of dysplasia however present with their own unique deficiencies and the PAO must often be tailored to solve these unique problems.
-X-rays take during surgery confirm the correct position of the acetabulum and screws (typically 3) are inserted into the bone to maintain the acetabulum's new corrected position during bone healing.
+X-rays taken during surgery confirm the correct position of the acetabulum and screws (typically 3) are inserted into the bone to maintain the acetabulum's new corrected position during bone healing.

-A proximal femoral osteotomy (cutting and repositioning the bone of the upper femur) is also advisable in about one out of 20 patients who undergo PAO surgery in order to correct abnormalities related to the femur.
+A proximal femoral osteotomy (cutting and repositioning the bone of the upper femur) may be needed in some patients who undergo PAO surgery in order to correct abnormalities related to the femur.
 The indication for this is not always known until during the PAO operation.
 The femoral osteotomy is then completed during the same surgery though a second incision is necessary.

-Studies have shown PAO to be a relatively safe operation with the chance for any one of these complications to be less than one percent.
+Studies have shown PAO to be a safe operation as long as it is done by a surgeon skilled in the technique.
+The chance for any one of these major complications is less than 1%.